theoddora/Interview_Prep/System Design/01_Communication.md

 After the server has received a request, it needs to process it and send a response back to the client.
-The HTTP response contains a status code to communicate to the client whether the request succeeded or not.
+The HTTP response contains a *status code* to communicate to the client whether the request succeeded or not.
 Different status code ranges have different meanings.

 Status codes between 200 and 299 are used to communicate success.
 For example, 200 (OK) means that the request succeeded, and the body of the response contains the requested resource.

 Status codes between 300 and 399 are used for redirection.
-For example, 301 (Moved Permanently) means that the requested resource has been moved to a different URL specified in the response message Location header.
+For example, 301 (*Moved Permanently*) means that the requested resource has been moved to a different URL specified in the response message *Location* header.

 Status codes between 400 and 499 are reserved for client errors.
 A request that fails with a client error will usually return the same error if it’s retried since the error is caused by an issue with the client, not the server.
 Because of that, it shouldn’t be retried.
 Some common client errors are:
-* 400 (Bad Request) — Validating the client-side input has failed.
+* 400 (*Bad Request*) — Validating the client-side input has failed.
-* 401 (Unauthorized) — The client isn’t authenticated.
+* 401 (*Unauthorized*) — The client isn’t authenticated.
-* 403 (Forbidden) — The client is authenticated, but it’s not allowed to access the resource.
+* 403 (*Forbidden*) — The client is authenticated, but it’s not allowed to access the resource.
-* 404 (Not Found) — The server couldn’t find the requested re- source.
+* 404 (Not Found) — The server couldn’t find the requested resource.

 Status codes between 500 and 599 are reserved for server errors.
 A request that fails with a server error can be retried as the issue that caused it to fail might be temporary.
 These are some typical server status codes:
-* 500 (Internal Server Error) — The server encountered an un- expected error that prevented it from handling the request.
+* 500 (*Internal Server Error*) — The server encountered an unexpected error that prevented it from handling the request.
-* 502 (Bad Gateway) — The server, while acting as a gateway or proxy, received an invalid response from a downstream server it accessed while attempting to handle the request.13
+* 502 (*Bad Gateway*) — The server, while acting as a gateway or proxy, received an invalid response from a downstream server it accessed while attempting to handle the request.
-* 503 (Service Unavailable) — The server is currently unable to handle the request due to a temporary overload or scheduled maintenance.
+* 503 (*Service Unavailable*) — The server is currently unable to handle the request due to a temporary overload or scheduled maintenance.